Hrasvx/voxis/README.md

 ## Architecture and visual mapping

-1. **Desktop and playback:** PySide6 supplies the responsive interface, `QMediaPlayer` audio playback, volume, transport controls, and authoritative millisecond media clock.
-No video output is attached.
+1. **Desktop and playback:** PySide6 supplies the responsive interface, `QMediaPlayer` audio playback, volume, transport controls.
 2. **Decode and analysis:** a dedicated PyAV worker decodes only the selected audio stream into overlapping STFT windows.
-Each window detects up to forty meaningful local peaks with magnitude, prominence, SNR, bandwidth, phase, stereo balance, and harmonicity rather than collapsing a frame to one point.
+Each window detects up to forty meaningful local peaks with magnitude, prominence, SNR, bandwidth, phase.
 3. **Context and phrases:** MFCC-like coefficients, delta coefficients, centroid, bandwidth, contrast energy, flatness, rolloff, RMS, onset, dominant pitch, and harmonicity are standardized and embedded into a stable global 3D PCA space.
-Silence, onset, and spectral-change detection divide the recording into tracking segments without assigning chronological positions.
+Silence, onset, and spectral-change detection divide the recording into tracking segments.
 4. **3D mapping:** selected peaks are emitted on a deterministic visual cadence instead of once per STFT hop.
 Log frequency shapes the vertical axis;
    centroid, timbre, stereo balance, bandwidth, and peak volume shape the horizontal axis; pitch, loudness, rolloff, harmonicity, and timbre shape depth.
-Timestamp and phrase order never affect coordinates, so identical sounds return to the same region.
-Phase contributes only a tiny stable acoustic offset.
 5. **Typed point networks:** temporal tracking, intra-frame harmonic webs, and cross-time similarity links are built separately.
 A bounded spatial hash and strict per-type/total degree limits prevent all-pairs graph soup and duplicate edges.
-No filled acoustic faces are rendered.
 6. **Preview synchronization:** the audio is pre-analyzed with progress before transport is enabled.
-Every frame has an exact audio timestamp.
 A seek deterministically replays cached features so tracking and retained history match uninterrupted playback.
 6. **Deterministic export:** export analyzes a finite feature cache, resets the configured random seed, advances the same point simulation at exact `frame_index / FPS` timestamps, and renders with a standalone ModernGL context.
 Raw RGB frames are streamed to FFmpeg, which takes audio only from the imported source.
-Rendering speed never alters output timestamps.
 7. **GPU rendering:** reusable ModernGL point/line buffers render up to 25,000 visible nodes and 100,000 visible lines.
 White point cores, colored halos, neutral-gray typed edges, a faint 3D acoustic grid, fog, auto-fit camera framing, and model-space three-axis tumble keep the structure legible and volumetric.
-New nodes bloom for one second and then settle into persistent historical geometry.
-8. **Overlays and post effects:** strongest-node scientific labels and boxes remain visible throughout retained history and are shared by preview and offline export.
+8. **Overlays and post effects:** strongest-node labels and boxes remain visible throughout retained history and are shared by preview and offline export.
 Their percentage, maximum count, box size, text size, and opacity floor are adjustable.
 Logarithmic frequency legends, trails, restrained bloom, fine grain, flicker, vignette, and fog remain configurable.

-The architecture keeps UI, playback, decode, analysis, simulation, rendering, and export responsibilities separate.
-Apparently “make some dots react to audio” is how one accidentally invents a small broadcast facility.

 ## Features